 Frequently Asked Question

-– Is my Cebu Blue Pothos safe for children and pets?
+Is your Cebu Blue Pothos safe for children and pets?

-Unfortunately, Cebu Blue Pothos are toxic.
+No, Cebu Blue Pothos is toxic and is not safe for children and pets.
 You will have to keep the plants away from children and pets.
-If Cebu Blue Pothos leaves are swallowed, they can cause inflammation of the tongue and swell the mouth.
+If Cebu Blue Pothos leaves are swallowed, they can cause inflammation of the tongue and swelling of the mouth.

-Sometimes the swelling gets severe.
-Maybe hanging pots can easily keep it away from the reach of children and pets.
+Sometimes, the swelling might even get severe.
+Hanging pots can easily keep the plant away from the reach of children and pets.

-Luckily, no. Cebu Blue Pothos is a very easy-to-go plant.
-It is one of the most low-maintenance plants.
-I recommend the Cebu Blue Pothos to all beginner gardeners and people who never have enough time for plants.
+Fortunately, no — Cebu Blue Pothos is not a high-maintenance plant and is very easy.
+In fact, it is one of the most low-maintenance plants.
+It is highly recommended for all beginner gardeners and people who never have enough time for plants.